NIGK15030U Transformation Studio

 - Type of assessment

 - Oral examination, 15 minWritten assignmentOral examination based on group project work.
-Written assignment to be handed in prior to the exam week.
-A combined grade is given after the oral exam.

 - Exam registration requirements

 Participation in field work during the course is mandatory.

 - All aids allowed

 - Censorship form

 A written assignment handed in prior to an oral exam, 15 minuttes.